 Finally today I decided to pick up where I left off.
 I looked at my VBA of yore and I thought Ooh, be nice to move this to a C# VSTO addin that I could deploy online and let ClickOnce handle any code changes I make.
 Boy am I glad I tried to deploy a Hello World app before I did anything else.
 I ran the (Hello World) addin from Visual Studio and it worked as expected but—surprise, surprise—there are security restrictions when installing an addin from the internet and I don’t feel like spending the time figuring it all out.
 Dad’s addin should be a one and done type deal anyways.

 So I closed Visual Studio and went back to my VBA.
 I noticed that my hello world message box still appeared.
 Why?
 I never successfully installed the addin.
 Or did I?
 I look everywhere for an install folder to no avail.
 It’s not listed in my Add/Remove programs dialog either.
 How do I remove this stupid thing?
 And how did it get installed in the first place?
 I search around StackOverflow for an answer.
 No luck.
-Then I try google and finally I found a post by the famous Cindy Meister who was responding to another poor sap with the same issue.
+Then I try google and finally I found a post responding to another poor sap with the same issue.